publicisbulgaria/typo3start/README.md

 ## Import database
 ```
 1. Go to http://localhost:8085. phpMyAdmin should open.
+2. Fill the fields as follows:

+Server: typo3_mysql
+Username: admin
+Password: 1

-2. Import the file typo3_database.sql (located in the root)
+3. Import the file typo3_database.sql (located in the root)
 ```

 ## Open the TYPO3 Backend/Frontend